Mamamoo: 2020: Focus on members' solo activities and Travel

-In October 2020, Mamamoo announced their tenth EP, due out in November.
-"Dingga" (딩가딩가), the first single off of the EP, was pre-released ahead of the album on October 20.
+In October 2020, Mamamoo announced their tenth EP would be released in November.
+"Dingga" (딩가딩가), the first single from the EP, was pre-released on October 20.
 The disco-influenced pop song, characterized by themes of isolation and longing in the COVID-19 pandemic, was described by Teen Vogue as a "fun, chill" dance track accompanied by a "striking, retro-inspired music video to match."
 Led by a "simply melody line and funky vibes," the single earned top ten positions in South Korea and on the Billboard World Digital Songs Sales chart, and further charted in Singapore and Japan.
 The full EP, titled Travel, and its second single, "Aya", were released on November 3.
-Travel received mixed receptions for its lack of cohesion, and it peaked at number two on the Gaon Album Chart.
-The EP broke the group's personal sales records, selling a reported 100,000 copies in its first day and over 128,000 copies in its first week, and additionally topped iTunes charts in 29 countries.
-Described as a "180-degree flip" from the retro-pop style of "Dingga," the second single from Travel, "Aya," was described by critics as being "alluring" and "captivating" and peaked within the top 40 of the Gaon Digital Chart.
+Despite mixed reviews for its lack of cohesion, Travel peaked at number two on the Gaon Album Chart.
+The EP broke the group's personal sales records, selling a reported 100,000 copies in its first day and over 128,000 copies in its first week,and additionally topped iTunes charts in 29 countries.
+The second single from Travel, "Aya", was successful on streaming and peaked within the top 40 of the Gaon Digital Chart.